helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 ### 💥 Problem

-Help with self-identifying illness and contat-tracing coronavirus infections.
+Help with self-identifying illness and contact-tracing coronavirus infections.

 ### 👨‍🔬Hypothesis